zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 keypair:
 our ID pubkey and our timestamped connection info.

+The encryption prevents the node where the announcement is stored from reading the announcement (which may contain information, such as timestamps and our choice of TCP relays, which might be used to identify us), while the signature prevents those who know the invite code from faking an announcement for us.

 The invite announcement is announced with announcement secret key(s) the timed hashes of the invite code.

-A peer who knows the invite code proceeds as follows.
+A peer who knows the invite code can use it to send us a friend request, as follows.
 They find and decrypt the announcement, checking the signature, to obtain our ID pubkey and connection info.
 They then use this to send a **Friend Request** packet to us; this is sent on the DHT in a DHT Request packet (i.e. routed via a DHT node we are connected to) and/or via TCP OOB packets on TCP relays we are connected to.
 The Friend Request packet they send to us consists of a UTF8 encoded friend request message prepended by a length (which may be 0), their ID pubkey, a random nonce, and, authenticatedly encrypted to our ID pubkey using their ID pubkey and the nonce, the invite code.
 A Friend Request packet containing a valid invite code triggers a callback, as in the current system.

+For subsequent connections, friends also look for our invite announcement to obtain our current connection info.
+To enable this, we send our current invite code to a friend whenever we establish a friend connection with them.
+We keep track of which friends we have sent our current invite code to.
+We save across sessions the latest invite code we have received from each friend.

+We make individual announcements for each friend to whom we have not sent our current invite code.
+We can expect our other friends to be able to find our invite announcement; however, we can not be certain that such a friend will still have the invite code we sent, even if they did receive it, since they might for various exceptional reasons have reverted to an earlier save state.
+There is also the possibility that our invite announcement could fail due e.g. to a DoS attack.
+So as a precaution, we also make "low-intensity" individual announcements for such friends.

 ## Security notes
-Anyone who knows our shared signing pubkey or our invite code can interfere with the corresponding announcements -- either by occupying the neighbourhood of the announcement pubkey on the DHT and behaving maliciously (e.g. accepting our announce requests but not actually storing the announce), or simply by overwriting our announcements.
+Anyone who knows our invite code can interfere with the invite announcement -- either by occupying the neighbourhood of the announcement pubkey on the DHT and behaving maliciously (e.g. accepting our announce requests but not actually storing the announce), or simply by overwriting our announcements.
 The latter technique could be prevented at the cost of complicating the protocol, but the former is inevitable.

 They can also easily determine our IP address and the IP address of anyone searching for the announcement, by listening at the announcement pubkey.